Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 ## Building the Data Platform on Databricks

-Understanding the patterns across 700+ settlement nodes, 96 intervals per day, two years of history requires real infrastructure.
+Analyzing spark spreads across 700+ settlement nodes, 96 intervals per day, and multiple years of history requires more than a few CSVs and notebooks.
+To make this analysis repeatable, I built a small data platform to continuously ingest, clean, and model power, gas, and weather data.

-The platform behind this analysis is built entirely on Databricks using Lakeflow Spark Declarative Pipelines (SDP).
+The platform is built on [Databricks](https://www.databricks.com/) using Lakeflow Spark Declarative Pipelines (SDP).
+At a high level, it follows a medallion-style architecture:

-Previously, Lakeflow Spark Declarative Pipelines was called DLT (Delta Live Tables) and I wasn't the biggest fan.
-Writing tests for your pipelines was difficult and it was hard to test the code (if not impossible) outside the context of DLT.
-I also found it very difficult to debug pipelines in DLT since the pipelines were such a high-level abstraction.
-They were also expensive compared to rolling your own Spark code.
-I was also concerned about vendor lock-in with the tech but that has since been largely addressed with SDP now being [open source](https://www.databricks.com/blog/bringing-declarative-pipelines-apache-spark-open-source-project).
-I have been pleasantly surprised by SDP especially around the way it handles things like [SCD Type 1 and 2](https://learn.microsoft.com/en-us/azure/databricks/ldp/concepts#what-are-the-benefits-of-sdp) and leveraging things like [@dp.expect_or_drop](https://learn.microsoft.com/en-us/azure/databricks/ldp/expectations#what-are-expectations) for data quality checks.

-I still like the flexibility of rolling my own framework leveraging PySpark and other open source tools, but I am excited to continue leveraging SDP to ingest and transform data for future energy market blogs like this.
+- **Bronze**: Raw ingestion of ERCOT hub prices, Henry Hub gas data, and weather feeds
+- **Silver**: Cleaned and aligned time series across all sources
+- **Gold**: Derived metrics like spark spreads, profitability ratios, and daily aggregates

+This structure makes it easy to move from raw market data to something analytically useful without constantly rewriting transformation logic.

+SDP (formerly Delta Live Tables) handles much of the pipeline orchestration and data quality enforcement.
+One area where it stands out is how naturally it supports things like slowly changing dimensions and built-in expectations (for example, dropping or flagging bad data at ingestion time).
+You can read more about the concepts [here](https://learn.microsoft.com/en-us/azure/databricks/ldp/concepts) and expectations [here](https://learn.microsoft.com/en-us/azure/databricks/ldp/expectations).

+That said, I still prefer the flexibility of writing custom PySpark when I need tighter control or easier local testing.

+Overall, the goal wasn’t to build a perfect platform, but a fast, flexible one that makes it easy to explore questions like:

+- How do spark spreads behave during extreme weather?
+- When do gas prices compress generator margins?
+- What does “grid stress” actually look like in the data?

-To gather the data necessary to put together this blog, here is the architecture that was built.
-From ERCOT hub prices, Henry Hub gas, and Texas weather to a daily spark spread signal:
+The diagram below shows how the pieces fit together.
+From raw ERCOT prices and gas data to a daily spark spread signal:

 {% include spark_spread_diagram.html %}

-> Note: I am experimenting with animated diagrams, let me know what you think!
+> Note: I’m experimenting with animated diagrams here, let me know what you think!

 ---